School of Nursing

 - Doctor of Philosophy (PhD) degree for preparation of nurse educators and scholars

 Nursing students learn to apply theory obtained in the classroom in a variety of settings.
 Students are involved in real-world situations in the state-of-the-art Center for Simulation and Computerized Testing.
 Clinical experiences are available through community agencies, including the school's very own clinic, as well as hospitals throughout the Greater Philadelphia region.
-Service learning, an important component in many undergraduate and graduate courses, provides students with the opportunity to collaborate with people in the community to meet an identified need.
+Service learning, an important component in many undergraduate and graduate courses, provides students with the opportunity to collaborate with people in the community to meet their identified needs.

+The full time accelerated BSN program offers evening and weekend classes, lab and clinical experiences for transfer students who have completed the general education and prerequisite courses.
 With the exception of the traditional BSN program, Widener allows part-time study with nursing degree offerings.
 The RN-to-BSN is completely online, allowing working students to access classes at a time most convenient for them through use of Internet-based learning technologies.
 Many of the master’s courses and all of the DNP courses are offered in a hybrid format, blending on-campus meetings on the Harrisburg or Chester campuses with Internet-based technologies.
 The Family/Individual Across the Lifespan Nurse Practitioner program is offered on both the Harrisburg and Chester campuses.